ytang913/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 # About
-This projectis a Tic Tac Toe game that can be played when it is runned.
+This project is a two player Tic Tac Toe game.
 # Documentation
 pygame and python